lixhuynh/boil-the-froppy/README.md

-# mal-tools
+# Tools for MyAnimeList

- Running analytics on MyAnimeList to satisfy personal curiosity using the Jikan API.
+Repo includes
+- sleeper_hits: Takes the top anime and sorts them by "sleeper hit" factor, the difference between their rank and popularity.